cyverse/irods-adm/README.md

 The awk script `session-intervals.awk` can be combined with `group-log-by-pid.awk` to find all of the time intervals for each session from a log file.

+## Generating a report on the number of concurrent sesions over time

+The bash script `count-sessions.sh` can be combined with `sessions-intervals.awk` to generate a report on the number of concurrent sessions during each second for the time period covered by a log file.

 ## Dumping all of the errors on the IES and CyVerse resource servers

 The bash script `dump-logs.sh` can be used to dump all of the errors from the CyVerse portion of